apache/openwhisk/docs/compositions.md

 # Action compositions

-Action compositions make it possible to dynamically build and invoke a series of actions.
-Action compositions are similar to sequences.
+Action compositions make it possible to dynamically build and invoke a series of actions, similar to sequences.
 However, whereas the components of a sequence must be specified before invoking the sequence, components of a composition can be decided as the composition is running.

 ## Example